For the Nights I Can't Remember

 "For the Nights I Can't Remember" is a song recorded by Canadian pop rock band Hedley for their second studio album, Famous Last Words (2007).
 The ballad was co-written by the members of the band with the record's producers, Greig Nori and Dave Genn.
-It was released in November 2007 as the album's second single.
+It was released in November 2007, as the album's second single.
 In 2009, the song was re-issued digitally with their follow-up single.

 Following its release, the song reached a peak of six on the Billboard Canadian Hot 100, making it the group's first top-10 single on the then-new chart.
+It also reached number one on the Canadian Hot AC airplay chart.
 "For the Nights I Can't Remember" went on to be named the ninth most-played song on Canadian radio in 2008, according to Nielsen Company, and also earned the band multiple music awards.